TheUpshot/Bedfellows/introduction.md

 ### Exclusivity Scores

 The idea behind exclusivity scores is to capture the share of the overall amount donated by a contributor that is assigned to each recipient.
 In other words, the score measures how "exclusive" donations are.
 If all the money donated by a contributor goes to a single recipient, contributor and recipient are likely to have a stronger relationship than that of pairs in which contributor splits its donations among several recipients.

 To compute exclusivity scores, we first find total amount donated by a given contributor across all recipients.
 Then, for each donation made by a contributor, we compute an exclusivity subscore as the quotient of the donation's amount by the total amount donated across all recipients.
 We finally compute exclusivity scores by summing over all exclusivity subscores associated with a given pair.

 #### Step By Step

 The first step in calculating exclusivity scores is computing table `total_donated_by_contributor`, which stores total amounts donated by contributors.
 To compute these amounts, we simply group donations in the `fec_contributions` table by contributor and then sum up values in the `amount` column.

 We then populate the `exclusivity_scores` table by first computing the percentage share associated with each donation and then summing over all donations associated with a given contributor-recipient pair.
-The percentage share associated with each donation is labeled exclusivity subscore and computed as the quotient between the donation's amount and the total amount donated by contributor from table total_donated_by_contributor.
+The percentage share associated with each donation is labeled exclusivity subscore and computed as the quotient between the donation's amount and the total amount donated by contributor from table `total_donated_by_contributor`.
 Finally, the exclusivity score is the result of the sum over all exclusivity subscores associated with a given pair.

 #### In Depth